gdsbook/book/notebooks/10_clustering_and_regionalization.md

 self-connected areas, unlike our clusters shown above.
 To ensure that clusters are not spatially fragmented, we turn to regionalization.

-Regionalization methods are clustering techniques that impose a spatial constraints on clusters.
+Regionalization methods are clustering techniques that impose a spatial constraint on clusters.
 In other words, the result of a regionalization algorithm contains clusters with areas that are geographically coherent, in addition to having coherent data profiles.
 Effectively, this means that regionalization methods construct clusters that are